-Credit risk
+(a) Credit risk

-The Company manages credit risk, in respect to its cash and cash equivalents, by purchasing highly liquid, shortterm investment-grade securities held at major Canadian financial institutions.
-Concentration of credit risk exists with respect to the Company's cash and cash equivalents as all amounts are held at a single major Canadian financial institution.
-The Company's concentration of credit risk and maximum exposure thereto is as follows:
+The Company manages credit risk, in respect of its cash and cash equivalents, by purchasing highly liquid, short-term investment-grade securities held at major Canadian financial institutions.
+Concentration of credit risk exists with respect to the Company's cash and cash equivalents and restricted cash (Note 4), as all amounts are held through a single major Canadian financial institution.
+The Company's concentration of credit risk and maximum exposure follows:

-Concentration of credit risk and maximum exposure December 31, 2018 December 31, 2017
+Concentration of credit risk and m naximum exposure March 31, 2019 December 31, 2018

-Bank accounts \$ 202,003 \$ 105,597
+Bank accounts \$ 70,396 \$ 202,003

-Savings account - 375,000

-Restricted cash 26,041 26,000
+Restricted cash 26,137 26,041

-\$ 228,044 \$ 506,597
+\$ 96,533 \$ 228,044

-Liquidity risk
+(b) Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-Accounts payable and accrued liabilities of \$173,594 (December 31, 2017: \$58,047) are due in the first quarter of 2019.
-At December 31, 2018, the Company had cash and cash equivalents, and accounts receivable of \$202,003 and \$3,456, respectively, which is sufficient to satisfy the expected requirements for the first quarter of 2019.
+Accounts payable and accrued liabilities of \$179,387 (December 31, 2018: \$173,594) are due in the second quarter of 2019.
+At March 31, 2019, the Company had cash and cash equivalents, and accounts receivable of \$70,396 and \$1,882, respectively, which is insufficient to satisfy the expected requirements for the second quarter of 2019 (Note 12).

-Market risk
+(c) Market risk